Cryptocurrency Decentraland Decreases More Than 4% Within 24 hours | Benzinga

 The chart below compares the price movement and volatility for Decentraland over the past 24 hours (left) to its price movement over the past week (right).
 The gray bands are bollinger bands, measuring the volatility for both the daily and weekly price movements.
 The wider the bands are, or the larger the gray area is at any given moment, the larger the volatility.

-The trading volume for the coin has decreased 72.0% over the past week, while the overall circulating supply of the coin has increased 0.82% to over 1.49 billion.
-This puts its current circulating supply at an estimated 68.11% of its max supply, which is 2.19 billion.
-The current market cap ranking for MANA is #37 at 3.92 billion.
+The trading volume for the coin has fallen 9.0% over the past week which is opposite, directionally, with the overall circulating supply of the coin, which has increased 1.65%.
+This brings the circulating supply to 1.51 billion, which makes up an estimated 68.89% of its max supply of 2.19 billion.
+According to our data, the current market cap ranking for MANA is #34 at $3.59 billion.

 Where Can You Buy Decentraland?